ungoldman/contact/README.md

 # Contact

-How to contact Nate Goldman on the internet, in order of preference.
+*How to contact Nate Goldman on the internet.*

 #### 1. Send me a [tweet][tweet-url]

 [![tweet][tweet-img]][tweet-url]

-You can talk to me on twitter by sending a tweet or DM to [@ungoldman](http://twitter.com/ungoldman).
+You can talk to me on twitter by sending a tweet or DM to [`@ungoldman`](http://twitter.com/ungoldman).

 [tweet-img]: http://img.shields.io/badge/send-tweet-brightgreen.svg?style=flat-square
 [tweet-url]: https://twitter.com/intent/tweet?text=@ungoldman%20